Azure/azure-sdk-for-c/sdk/iot/hub/samples/README.md

 where you substitute the validation key in for `<VALIDATION_KEY>`.
 The validation cert will be output with the name `validation_ec_cert.pem` and you can upload that for the validation step.

+For more details on validating hub certs, refer to [this online documentation](https://docs.microsoft.com/en-us/azure/iot-hub/iot-hub-x509ca-overview#how-to-register-the-x509-ca-certificate-to-iot-hub)

 ***NOTE: THESE ARE TO BE USED FOR SAMPLE USE ONLY.
 DO NOT USE THEM IN PRODUCTION***

 ## Samples